Latest Headlines

 Linus Aleke in Abuja

-The Defence Intelligence Agency (DIA), has said that has been an overall reduction in crime and criminality by at least 65 per cent in frequency since the inception of current administration.
+The Defence Intelligence Agency (DIA), said that there has been an overall reduction in crime and criminality by at least 65 per cent in frequency since the inception of current administration.

 Chief of Defence Intelligence (CDI), Maj Gen Emmanuel Undiandeye, said this while welcoming participants to the Chief of Defence Intelligence Annual Conference 2024, with the theme, “Exploring the Role of Technology in Strengthening National and Regional Security.”